giocomai/rbackupr/README.md

 current stage, it facilitates backups only to Google Drive, but may support other services in the future.

+**Warning: This package is being overhauled and it is not functional at this stage**

 ## Core motivation

 By default, when you use the `googledrive` package you give access to